wangl-cc/FunctionIndices.jl/docs/src/performance.md

 ## Indexing with `UnitRange`

-A random inbound `UnitRange` with half length of axe.
+A random inbound `UnitRange` with half-length of axe.

 ### Linear Indexing